jasonrwang/EPA_binder/README.md

 # EPA_binder

-Binder config that can run Jupyter Notebook and R with the packages and tools you'll likely need for EPA1315 and EPA1333.
+Binder config that can run Jupyter Notebook (in Lab) and R with the packages and tools you'll likely need for EPA1315 and EPA1333.

 ## How To